Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 This caution only applies to orders in which pieces have been personalized with the names of individual recipients.

-This is again a detail that a good deal toy company should be alert to, but be sure to take the extra minute to confirm that each box will be labeled with the recipient’s name.
+It’s also another detail that a good deal toy company should recognize.
+That said, be sure to take the extra minute to confirm that each box will be labeled with the recipient’s name.

-The last thing you need to be doing at a closing dinner or event is rifling through boxes frantically trying to match up pieces with individual recipients—especially if the order involves tombstones difficult or time-consuming to re-pack.
+The last thing you need to be doing at a closing dinner or event is rifling through boxes frantically trying to match up pieces with individual recipients.
+That’s especially the case, again, if the order involves tombstones difficult or time-consuming to re-pack.

 The fate of one analyst’s deal toys should make you shiver.

-5. Not Sharing a Contact Name for The Closing Event
+5. Not Sharing a Contact Name for The Closing Dinner

 This is a story that dates back many years ago, but it should live on as a cautionary tale for the ages.